thephpleague/plates/source/index.md

 - Framework-agnostic, will work with any project
 - Decoupled design makes templates easy to test
 - Composer ready and PSR-2 compliant

-## Source code

-Plates is part of [The League of Extraordinary Packages](http://thephpleague.com).
-View the source at [github.com/thephpleague/plates](https://github.com/thephpleague/plates).

 ## Questions?